ppaml-op3/insomnia/docs/guide.md

-Value constructors may also be used as functions that take some number of arguments and then construct the corresponding datatype value (so they can be passed around to higher-order functions, returned from functions, stored in containers, etc).
+Value constructors may also be used as functions that take some number of arguments and then construct the corresponding datatype value (so they can be passed around to higher-order functions, returned from functions, stored in containers, etc.).

 ## Literal values ##